String topology for stacks: Thom isomorphism

 In Lemma \ref{L:summand}, we call the orientation on $\E\oplus\F$ the {\bf sum} of the orientations of $\E$ and $\F$, and the orientation on $\F$ the {\bf difference} of the orientations on $\E\oplus\F$ and $\E$.

-\begin{lem}{ } Let $0 \to \F \to \M \to \E \to 0$ be a short exact sequence of vector bundles over a pretopological stack $\X$.
-Then, the choice of orientations on two of the three vector bundles uniquely determines an orientation on the third one. \end{lem}
+\begin{lem}{ } Let $0 \to \E \to \M \to \F \to 0$ be a short exact sequence of vector bundles over a topological stack $\X$.
+Then, the choice of orientations on two of the three vector bundles uniquely determines an orientation on the third one.
+Moreover, we have the relation following relation between the orientation classes: